+3.1 Share in profits

-3.1.
-Share in profits.
-On 26 February 2009, the Board of Directors of Ebro Puleva decided to propose at the AGM for the second year in succession freezing the share in profits corresponding to the directors in accordance with the bylaws, maintaining the same sum for 2008 as that distributed in 2006 and 2007 (€2,055,000), which is equivalent to proposing the application of a 1.57% share in the consolidated profit attributed to the company in 2008.
+On 26 February 2010, the Board of Directors of Ebro Puleva decided to propose at the AGM increasing the share in profits corresponding to the directors in accordance with the bylaws by 13.5% (equivalent to the year-on-year growth in the consolidated EBITDA 2009), to \in 2,332,231), which is equivalent to proposing the application of a 1.32% share in the consolidated profit attributed to the company in 2009.

 3.2.
-Attendance fees for board and committee meetings.
-The Board also decided to maintain attendance fees at 1,400 euro for Ebro Puleva board meetings and 700 euro for the different committee meetings (giving a total of € 252,700 in 2008).
+Attendance fees for board and committee meetings

+The Board also decided to maintain attendance fees at 1,400 euro for Ebro Puleva board meetings and 700 euro for the different committee meetings (giving a total of €277,900 in 2009).